Sonic 4 release date, cast, trailer and everything we know so far about the sequel

 Of course, it will be no surprise to see Schwartz return as Sonic – how would there be a Sonic movie without him?
 The same goes for Sonic's best friends Tails and Knuckles, alongside Sonic's human allies Tom and Maddie.

-As for the baddies, Robotnik appeared to have perished at the end of Sonic 3 in the explosion, but we never actually saw him die.
-Although the creators have a mass of villains to choose from, from the Sonic games, there would be a huge hole in the franchise without Carrey – who has starred in all three Sonic movies so far.
-But at this point, it is not clear if Robotnik will be reuniting, and the same goes for Reeves’ Shadow.
+As for the villains, Robotnik appeared to have died at the end of Sonic 3, but we never actually saw a body.
+And like every film enthusiast knows, that leaves things open for his possible return.
+Although the creators have a roster of Sonic's enemies to choose from from the Sonic games, there would be a huge hole in the franchise without Carrey – the actor having starred in all three Sonic movies so far.
+We're similarly in the dark about seeing Reeves' Shadow again, even though that seems more likely given that we know he's still alive.

 Is there a Sonic 4 trailer?